I Call These “Brenda’s Italian Sausage Sandwiches.” They are an Awesome & Quick Recipe to use up Your Garden Tomatoes &

-In honor of the Innkeeper series, I’m working on a coffee scone recipe using a combination of banana and coffee like Grandmas Banana Coffee Cake.
+In honor of the Innkeeper series, I’m working on a banana coffee scone recipe using a combination of banana and coffee, like Grandma’s Banana Coffee Cake.
 In case you didn’t know, coffee is to vampires as stiff martinis are to humans!
 Well, at least in this series!
 Imagine all the vampires getting buzzed on Banana-Java?
 Java-Banana?
 Espresso Glazed Banana Scones.

 Back to these Italian sausage sandwiches… these are quick, easy and delicious!
 Mine are made with fresh tomatoes, but you could even use some spaghetti sauce instead!
 They can be a hot mess to eat, but a delicious hot mess!

 Brenda’s Italian Sausage, Onion and Tomato Sandwiches

 - 4 Italian Sausages

-- 6 Tomatoes I used a bunch of small ones, add as many as you want!
+- 6 fresh tomatoes I used a bunch of small ones, add as many as you want!
 They will cook way down!
 Substitute with 2-3 cans of diced tomatoes, like these.